 About Aortic Stenosis

-In the upper chamber of the heart, the aortic valve connects the heart to the aorta and opens and shuts to allow blood to flow.
+In the upper chamber of the heart, the aortic valve connects the heart to the aorta (the major blood vessel that takes blood from the heart to the rest of the body) and opens and shuts to allow blood to flow.
 Aortic stenosis is diagnosed when the aortic valve is too narrow or can’t fully open and restricts the amount of blood that can pass through.
 To compensate, the left ventricle works harder to pump blood through the smaller valve.
 As a result, the ventricle can thicken and become enlarged.
 In children, the characteristic narrowing of the aortic valve can be caused by a genetic condition, rheumatic fever, or congenital heart disease.
 In older adults, deposits of calcium on the valve’s leaflets can alter the valve’s function.

 Children who have aortic stenosis have a higher chance of experiencing an infection in the lining of the heart, a swollen aorta that can increase the risk of an aneurysm or a tear in the aorta, and a lack of oxygenated blood in the coronary arteries.
 Without treatment, the left ventricle may deteriorate and the child may suffer congestive heart failure.
 Although aortic stenosis can become serious, early diagnosis and treatment to repair or replace the valve can help your child enjoy a full life.